amd/ZenDNN-pytorch/docs/source/compile/troubleshooting.rst

 Step Component
 ==== ================
 1    TorchDynamo
-2    Compiler Backend
+2    Compiler Backend Call
-3    TorchInductor
+3    TorchInductor (if chosen as backend compiler)
 ==== ================

 The beginning and end of AOTAutograd is currently not logged, but we